 Family Caregiver Support Program (FCSP)

-The Family Caregiver Support Program helps nonpaid family caregivers who are seeking relief from the demands of caregiving by providing emotional support, stipends, educational classes, information and access to other programs.
+The Family Caregiver Support Program helps nonpaid family caregivers who are seeking relief from the demands of caregiving by providing emotional support, grants, educational classes, and information and access to other programs.

 Legal Aid Services of Oregon

-Legal Aid provides legal services to low-income seniors in the county.
+Legal Aid provides legal services to low-income older adults and adults with disabilities in the county.

-Clackamas County offers a range of programs to help seniors get to work, activities, medical appointments, or other transportation needs.
+Clackamas County offers a range of programs to help older adults and adults with disabilities get to work, activities, medical appointments, or other transportation needs.

 (Or contact your local senior center or public transportation provider.)

-Medicaid Long-Term Care service is provided through the State of Oregon.
-Medicaid offers longterm care services, including case management and food stamps for eligible county residents.
+Medicaid Long-Term Care services are provided through the State of Oregon Department of Human Services (DHS).
+Medicaid offers long-term care services, including case management, in-home care, medical benefits and food stamps for eligible county residents.

 Retired Seniors Volunteer Program (RSVP)

-The Retired Seniors Volunteer Program helps seniors stay active and engaged in their communities by connecting them to volunteer opportunities.
+The Retired Seniors Volunteer Program helps older adults stay active and engaged in their communities by connecting them to volunteer opportunities.
 Volunteers can choose the volunteer opportunity that best suits their needs, schedule, and interests.

 Senior Citizens Council